haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 ### 5.pharm Visualisation and analysis of results

 While HADDOCK is running we can already start looking at precalculated results (which have been derived using the exact same settings we used for our run).
-The compressed run directory can be downloaded from [here](https://wenmr.science.uu.nl/haddock2.4/run/4242424242/72017-shape-based-small-molecule.tgz) and it is also part of the provided tutorial files.
+The compressed run directory can be downloaded from [here](https://wenmr.science.uu.nl/haddock2.4/run/1667417750/73078-tuto_pharm).
+The top10 models of that rank are provided in the tutorial (`73078-tuto_pharm.tgz`).
 Using the following command we can expand the contents of the tgz archive

 <a class="prompt prompt-cmd">
-  tar xf 72802-pharm_tuto.tgz <br>
+  tar xf 73078-tuto_pharm_summary.tgz <br>
 </a>

-Which will create the `72802-pharm_tuto` directory in the current working directory.
+Which will create the `73078-tuto_pharm_summary` directory in the current working directory.
 The final models can be found under the `structures/it1` subdirectory.
 There are 200 PDB files in total and their ranking along with their scores can be seen in the `file.list` file.